The Universe expansion and Energy problems: Some repercussions on modern Physics

 So, if \emph{X}(\emph{t}) is a geodesic, we get and which gives $\gamma$(\emph{t}) = const. and then $\gamma^{'}(t)=0$ and

 This quantity is truthfully null for any free trajectory \emph{X}(\emph{t}) i.e. for any geodesic with respect to the real physical metric which takes into account all of the natural forces acting on the particle.
-Therefore, we can state that the relation is more consistent than the above classical one.\\\\ Finally, we mention that within the relativistic framework the definition of the momentum by $\overrightarrow{F} = \frac{d\overrightarrow{p}}{dt}$ leads to the relation ([2], (4.104)) which shows that, at large speed, the acceleration is not parallel to the force whereas within our model we have, for the force field along the trajectory $X(t)$: \\
+Therefore, we can state that the relation is more consistent than the above classical one as it confirms that $\overrightarrow{F}(X(t))=0\Longleftrightarrow X(t)$ is a geodesic for $g_t$.\\\\ Finally, we mention that, within the relativistic framework, the definition of the momentum by $\overrightarrow{F} = \frac{d\overrightarrow{p}}{dt}$ leads to the relation ([2], (4.104)) which shows that, at large speed, the acceleration is not parallel to the force whereas within our model we have, for the force field along the trajectory $X(t)$: \\